dotnet/docs/docs/core/setup/index.md

 ---
-title: Prerequisites for .NET Core on Windows, Linux, and macOS
+title: Install .NET Core on Windows, Linux, and macOS
-description: Supported Windows, Linux, and macOS versions and .NET Core dependencies to develop, deploy, and run .NET Core applications.
+description: Learn where and what to install for .NET Core on Windows, Linux, and macOS versions.
+Discover the dependencies required to develop, deploy, and run .NET Core applications.
 author: leecow
 ms.author: leecow
 ms.date: 10/30/2019
 zone_pivot_groups: operating-systems-set-one
 ---

-# Prerequisites for .NET Core
+# Install for .NET Core

 This article provides information on what is required to install .NET Core. .NET Core can be installed on Windows, Linux, and macOS.
 You can code in your favorite text editor and produce cross-platform libraries and applications.